19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/Trained Animals.md

 | [Horse, Draft](250%20Coins/Horse,%20Draft.md)   |  250 |
 | [Horse, War](1000%20Coins/Horse,%20War.md)      | 1000 |

-Draft Horses do not count against your number of animal companions.
+The party's wagon draft horse does not use up an animal companion "slot".

 *Note: You may re-flavor these animals to fit the campaign setting.*